BIGJRA/BIGJRA.github.io/reborn.md

 Something important to note is there is a sidequest later that will involve returning Vanillite, Loudred, Roggenrola, Lickitung, and Makuhita to their original owners, so I recommend breeding them and keeping the originals somewhere in your PC that you'll remember.
 The rest you can train up as you wish.

 If you've been picking up all the hidden shards I've pointed out and have been mining most of the rocks, getting every Pokemon should be no problem at this point.
-Shards will pretty much from now on only be useful for unlocking future move tutors and buying Ability Capsules and a few other small things.
+Shards will pretty much from now on only be useful for unlocking future tutors and buying Ability Capsules and a few other small things.

 For one, if you've kept up so far with the sidequest involving that Pokemon stolen from us in the Grand Hall, all the way back in the first part, you can now continue that quest.
 For just 2 Blue Shards, you can buy back your Pokemon... just kidding, it gets stolen again.
 Sigh.